-- For every galaxy, we calculate the fraction of the line of sight, which is inside finite infinity regions, by intersecting it with the foreground model. - Basic high school mathematics: intersecting straight lines with spheres + some interval nesting - But 10 000 X 500 000 times → requires a lot of computation power → parallelized code on the Astro-Cluster in Vienna.
+Calculate fraction of the line of sight to those galaxies, which is inside infinity regions by intersecting it with the foreground model.

+Basic high school mathematics: strait lines intersecting with spheres and do some interval nesting afterwards.

-Compare the fraction of the wall environment (=inside finite infinity) in the line of sight to the individual Hubble parameter for every galaxy in the sample.
+But 10 000 X 350 000 times → requires a lot of computation power → parallelized code on the Astro-Cluster in Vienna.
+Compare the fraction of the wall environment (=inside finite infinity) in the line of sight with the individual Hubble parameter for every galaxy in the sample.